 In order to situate the history of Grand Paris in an international and comparative perspective, Inventing Grand Paris also has a scientific committee that assists in preparing symposia, publishing proceedings (notably through evaluation processes) and organising seminars and conferences.

 Bringing together 11 researchers from six research labs in the Île-de-France Region, Inventing Grand Paris became a Transversal Group of the LabEx “Urban Futures” (University of Paris-Est) in 2018, and as such, received government funding via the National Research Agency (ANR) as an “Investments for the Future” Programme.

-Emmanuel Bellanger, a CNRS researcher, co-directs the “Territories of the Contemporary City” unit at the CHS XXth Century research laboratory at the University of Paris 1.
+Researcher at the CNRS, Emmanuel Bellanger is director of the Centre d'histoire sociale (CHS) des mondes contemporains at the University of Paris 1.
 His research looks at the history of the suburbs, forms of sociability and urban policy.
 He focuses on the history of working-class and residential towns.
 He also studies public policy and its networks, the history of Greater Paris and the history of “municipal elites” and local government staff.
 His research timeline runs from the 1880s to the present day.

 ENSAPB / IPRAUS-UMR 3329 AUSser

 A licensed architect with a PhD in urban planning from the University of Paris 8, Frédéric Bertrand is an associate professor at ENSA de Paris-Belleville and a researcher at IPRAUS-UMR 3329 AUSSER.
 He teaches architectural and urban design, as well as a seminar on the principles of research for master’s students.
 His research covers metropolitan infrastructure systems (19th/20th centuries), comparative approaches to urbanism, and promoting urban waterways.
 He joined the Atelier parisien d'urbanisme (APUR) in 2004.